pmandiola/December2018Hacks/README.md

 This is an updated version of the work we did with our group for the [December 2018 Hackathon at CUSP](https://github.com/CUSPhack/December2018Hacks).

-We used timeseries analysis and point of change detection to assess the impact of the NYC Second Ave Subway openning in taxi ridership in the area.
+We used timeseries analysis and point of change detection to assess the impact of the opening of the NYC Second Ave Subway on the taxi ridership in the area.

 ## Data Processing